VanceLongwill/expunge/README.md

 # Expunge

-A crate for expungeing and transforming sensitive fields.
+A crate for expunging and transforming sensitive fields.

 ## Basic usage